 If you don't, the glaze will still be good but will have hardly any apple flavor.

-If you have any apple cinnamon cookies left over, once the glaze has hardened, store them in an airtight container or zip top bag at room temperature for up to two days.
+Once the glaze has hardened, store them in an airtight container or zip top bag at room temperature for up to two days.

 If you want them warm and soft, heat the cookie in the microwave for a few seconds prior to serving.